secure-foundations/mariposa/README.md

 * applies statistical tests to the data in order to assign a stability category
 * reports the stability category and relevant stability metrics

+In addition to the Mariposa tool, the Mariposa paper also mentions other data, notably benchmark queries and original project data, which can be found [here](https://github.com/secure-foundations/mariposa-data/).

 ## Prerequisites

 1. Clone this repository.
 Since this repository currently includes in the commit history the compressed database files from our past experiments, we recommend that you avoid fetching the full history when cloning: